Academic year 2022/23

 • help potential trainee teachers make informed choices about where to train

-These statistics cover those training to teach via both postgraduate and undergraduate routes, as well as separate sections on those undertaking early years initial teacher training (EYITT) and assessment only (AO) courses.
+These statistics cover those training to teach via both postgraduate and undergraduate routes, as well as separate sections on those undertaking Early Years Initial Teacher Training (EYITT) and assessment only (AO) courses.

 The following tables are included.
 All contain data on QTS award rates and employment rates.
 Employment rates for the latest year are provisional estimates and all previous years are revised:

-• national tables for the academic years 2017/18 to 2021/22 by route, subject phase (primary or secondary), subject, region, and trainee characteristics (main postgraduate and undergraduate routes).
+• national tables for the academic years 2017/18 to 2022/23 by route, subject phase (primary or secondary), subject, region, and trainee characteristics (main postgraduate and undergraduate routes).

-• provider-level tables for the academic years 2017/18 to 2021/22 by route and phase (main postgraduate and undergraduate routes).
+• provider-level tables for the academic years 2017/18 to 202/23 by route and phase.
 Provisional employment rates for the latest academic year are not published at provider level.

-• a national table from the academic years 2017/18 to 2021/22 by subject (AO route).
+• AO route: a national table from the academic years 2017/18 to 2023/23 by subject.

-• a national table for the academic year 2017/18 to 2021/22 by route and trainee characteristics (EYITT route).
+• EYITT route: a national table for the academic year 2017/18 to 2022/23 by route and trainee characteristics.

 Background on mainstream initial teacher training

 There are several pathways into teaching which include an undergraduate route, over a three or four-year course, and postgraduate routes which normally run for one year full-time.
-Postgraduate fee-funded courses can be undertaken through a higher education institution (HEI), or via a group of schools delivering a school-centred initial teacher training (SCITT) programme or a School Direct fee-funded programme.
-Postgraduate salaried routes include the School Direct salaried programme, the High Potential ITT programme and, since the 2018/19 academic year, the Postgraduate Teaching Apprenticeship (PGTA) [1][2].
-Two non-mainstream routes, early years ITT (EYITT) and assessment only (AO), are covered in separate sections below.
+Postgraduate fee-funded courses can be undertaken through a Higher Education Institution (HEI), or via a group of schools delivering a School-Centred Initial Teacher Training (SCITT) programme or a School Direct fee-funded programme.
+Postgraduate salaried routes include the School Direct salaried programme, the High Potential ITT programme and the Postgraduate Teaching Apprenticeship (PGTA).
+High Potential ITT trainees were formerly reported as Teach First.
+The postgraduate teaching apprenticeship (PGTA) was a new route introduced in 2018/19.
+It is a growing route, although relatively small compared to other routes.
+Two non-mainstream routes, EYITT and AO, are covered in separate sections below.

 At HEIs, the university or college delivers the pedagogy of teaching supplemented by placements in schools.
 Successful trainees are awarded QTS and a postgraduate certificate in education (PGCE).
-On school-led routes, trainees are placed in a school from the first day of training [3].
+On school-led routes, trainees are placed in a school from the first day of training.
 Most school-led routes also include a PGCE as many school-led providers will pair with an HEI.
+School-led routes include all postgraduate routes except the Higher Education Institution Route.

 Overall QTS and employment rates of trainees